heinsaar/kaizen/README.md

 1. **Review code & commits.** Our commits follow the [RAPID Practice](https://leoheinsaar.blogspot.com/p/rapid-practice.html) and therefore are very easy to review.
 1. **Suggest a utility.** If you have an idea for a useful piece of C++ code, feel free to suggest in [our discussions](https://github.com/heinsaar/kaizen/discussions).
-1. **Generalize a utility.** Or if you see how to easily generalize a type or a function in a meaningful way.
+1. **Generalize a utility.** If you see how to easily generalize a type or a function in a meaningful way.
 1. **Implement an [issue](https://github.com/heinsaar/kaizen/issues) or any "TODO" in code.**
 1. **Add more tests.** There can never be enough tests as long as they're more or less independent and cover anything not previously covered.